GoogleCloudPlatform/testgrid/web/README.md

 [![Built with open-wc recommendations](https://img.shields.io/badge/built%20with-open--wc-blue.svg)](https://github.com/open-wc)

 ## Development & testing
-Local development is done with the help of [Web Dev Server](https://modern-web.dev/docs/dev-server/overview/) with the configuration defined in `web-dev-server.config.mjs` file.
-Config can be changed to fetch data from different APIs (fake or production) by replacing `process.env.API_HOST` variable.
+Local development is done with the help of [Web Dev Server](https://modern-web.dev/docs/dev-server/overview/) with the configuration defined in `web-dev-server-{env}.config.mjs` file.
+There are different configurations for different environment.

 Testing relies on [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/) with the configuration defined in `web-test-runner.config.mjs`.
 API hostname can be configured there.